How to Customize a Business Page on Facebook

 Information and FAQs answered by Facebook about setting up and maintaining your page.

-04Using Apps to Customize Your Facebook Page
+Using Apps to Customize Your Facebook Page

+To create a custom look for your Facebook page, you need to use apps.
 There are many apps you can use on Facebook, and some are more complicated to use than others.
-When customizing your Facebook page, it helps to have a knowledge of HTML programming and basic web design.
+When customizing your Facebook page, it helps to know HTML programming and basic web design.

+To find more app choices, click on the link below the standard apps, "Browse More Applications."
 When searching for apps to customize the appearance of your Facebook page, skip the menu choices and go right to the "search" box.
 Good search terms to find design apps include: "custom," "customize page," and "FBML."

 FBML is the code language used in apps that all HTML code.
 FBML works with most HTML codes, but not all.
 When you search apps for FBML, you will find apps that can be used to customize the look of your business page.

-Create a look for your page in HTML, copy the code into the app and give it a title.
+Create a look for your page in HTML, copy the code into the app, and give it a title.
 The title will automatically be added to your pages' left sidebar with a link to the sub-page.
 For example, you might use Static FBML to create an "About Us" page.